CyprusCodes/xest/documentation/docs/installation.md

 └── src
 ```

-Docker.compose.yml is our config file that will speak to our database.
-When you run your application, at the start time your config files will be read.
-Only thing left for you now is to view your created database on your SQL Workbench where you can query, design, & edit databases.
-Set a new connection with the given details on the .yml file!

-.sql files are your configuration files as well, you will create your tables at database-schema.sql, a schema sets out the structure of how data will be stored in our database and insert data in seed-data.sql.
+`docker-compose.yml` is our local development environment configuration.
+When you run your application, a MySQL container will be started for you.
+You can connect to the local database instance by using the credentials listed in the `docker-compose.yml` file.

+`database-schema.sql` is where you will define your database schema.
+It will be a series of CREATE TABLE statements which is used to populate your local development database.

+`seed-data.sql` will contain the test data that you want to insert into your database whilst developing or testing your application locally.